brycehills/gmail_automation/README.md

 # Mass Email Sender - Gmail

 * Allows a user to automate the sending of many emails to a customizable list of recipients.
-* Initially created for a friend who initally had to send thousands of indidual emails by hand.
+* Initially created for a friend who initally had to send thousands of individual emails by hand.

 ## Description

 * gmail_automate.py - script which loops through a user defined list of email addresses and sends an email, which can be edited as needed by the user.
 * names.txt - user defined list of email addresses to be email recipients.
-* poster.jpeg - poster that can be included at foot of email
+* poster.jpeg - resizeable image that can be included at foot of email
-* additonally, the option to add an resizeable image to the email is also avaiable.

 ### Required Steps:
 * make changes to the username and password as desbribed under depedencies